About Advance HE’s Athena SWAN Charter

 In May 2015 the Charter was expanded to recognise work undertaken in arts, humanities, social sciences, business and law (AHSSBL), and in professional and support roles, and for trans staff and students.
 The charter now recognises work undertaken to address gender equality more broadly, and not just barriers to progression that affect women.

 The University is a proud member of the Athena SWAN Charter since 2007.
-We have held a Bronze institutional award since 2009.
+We have held a Bronze institutional award since 2009 and a Silver institutional award since 2021.
 We are dedicated to enhancing and promoting gender equality throughout the University, recognising the importance of ensuring our institution is an inclusive, diverse and supportive environment for both staff, students and the wider Community.
-We are also actively committed to embedding the 10 Athena SWAN principles within our organisation through policy, practice and change.
+We are also actively committed to embedding the Transformed Athena SWAN Charter principles within our organisation through policy, practice and change.

 Origins of the name

 Advance HE’s Athena SWAN Charter evolved from work between the Athena Project and the Scientific Women’s Academic Network (SWAN), to advance the representation of women in science, technology, engineering, medicine and mathematics (STEMM).

 Examples of good practice

 Some of the examples of good practice recognised by the Athena SWAN Charter include creating an effective workload model for staff that takes into consideration their diverse responsibilities, positive steps towards flexible working, career breaks and improved parental policy.